[Editor’s note: This story was previously published in June 2018. It has since been updated and republished.]

 Although revenue has seen years of decline, it has begun to rebound.
-Moreover, its price-to-earnings (P/E) ratio for HSBC stock, currently at 18, is around 12 on a forward basis.
+Moreover, the price-earnings (P/E) ratio of HSBC stock is currently at 16.

 This level of profit growth should bode well for its dividend.
-Its current dividend stands at $2.55 per share.
-Since it pays a larger dividend for its first payment of the year, the 5.8% yield requires holding over 4 dividend payments.
+Its current dividend stands at $2 per share.

 New York Community Bancorp (NYCB)

 New York Community Bancorp (NYSE:NYCB) holds about $49.7 billion in assets and operates branches throughout metro New York City, as well as Arizona, Florida and Ohio.